keltonsantos/dataanalysis/index.md

 [![Open Project](https://img.shields.io/badge/Jupyter-Open_Project-blue?logo=Jupyter)](projects/tableau_project_html.html)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/keltonsantos/dataanalysis/tree/master/)

-For this Project used **TABLEAU** to analyze education data of the State of Massachusetts and built a report to  answer the following questions:
-- What schools are struggling the most?
-- What are the top math schools in the state?
-- How does class size affect college admission?
+For this Project used **TABLEAU** to analyze education data of the State of Massachusetts to find out What schools are struggling the most?, What are the top math schools in the state?, How does class size affect college admission?

 [<img src="projects/images/projects/Mass_tableau/dashboard.PNG?raw=true">](projects/tableau_project.md)